jessepav/lacygoill-wiki-backup/vim/arglist.md

                     So, it means we're currently using the local arglist.˜

-                    :argg " use the global arglist
+                    :argglobal " use the global arglist
                     :args /etc/*.conf
                     :args
                     no filepaths˜